akerbel/regru-api-php/README.md

 How to install:
 ===============
-The recommended way to install WHMCS Easy Addons is through Composer.
+The recommended way to install it is through Composer.

 ```bash
 # Install Composer